 Project Directors: Zita Lysaght, Angela Mazzone (Anti Bullying Centre) Michael O'Leary & Conor Scully with Anastasios Karakolidis (ERC), Paula Lehane, Larry Ludlow (Boston College), Sebastian Moncaleano (Boston College), & Vasiliki Pitsia

 This project is focused on creating a measurement instrument that can be used to assess people's ability to identify bullying in the workplace.
 For the purposes of this study, workplace bullying is conceptualised as behaviours that involve an imbalance of power, that are repeated over time, that are intentional and that make the target feel threatened, humiliated, stressed, or unsafe at work.
 The research is a collaborative venture involving CARPE and the Anti Bullying Centre (ABC) at DCU.
 When developed, the workplace bullying instrument will be made freely available to organisations interested in planning programmes of professional development for staff.
 DCU ethical clearance for the project and a plain language statement describing it are available here and here.

-Assessment of Critical Thinking in Dublin City University (ACT@DCU) Pilot Project
+Assessment of Critical Thinking in Dublin City University (ACT@DCU)

-Project Director: Michael O'Leary (CARPE) and Katherine Reynolds
+Project Director: Michael O'Leary (CARPE)